vimchub/vaccineimpact/_posts/2017-12-20-request-for-proposals-yellow-fever-rubella-Japanese-encephalitis-closing date January 30.md

 The primary objective of the Consortium is to model vaccine impact, and the modelling groups are responsible for calculating disease burden defined as: i) number of cases averted; ii) number of deaths averted; and iii) Disability-Adjusted Life Years (DALYs) averted.

 The countries for which the estimates are provided include all Gavi-support eligible countries (historic and current) where the specific disease is endemic.
-For rubella these include a total of 98 countries, for yellow fever a total of 35 countries, and for JE as total of 15 countries.
-[The full list of countries](/resources/yf_rubella_je_countries.xlsx) is available as an attachment.
+[For rubella these include a total of 98 countries, for yellow fever a total of 35 countries, and for JE as total of 15 countries.](/resources/yf_rubella_je_countries.xlsx)

 ## Deliverables: